 Understanding Internal Audit Outsourcing vs. Co-sourcing

-About 73% of CAEs use outsourcing to obtain services related to internal audit activity.[1]
+About 73% of CAEs use internal audit outsourcing to obtain critical services related to their internal audit activity.[1]

 Years ago, I wrote about audit sourcing as a Chief Auditor with two decades in the trenches.
 Today, as a consulting CEO, I see these models from a new vantage point.
-My move from client to provider has confirmed what I always suspected.
-An effective staffing model isn't just about finding extra 'hands.'
-It is about investing your budget in the structure that best protects you and your company.
+This data confirms what I’ve always suspected: choosing the right internal audit outsourcing vs. co-sourcing model isn't just about finding extra "hands."
+It is a strategic investment in the structure that best protects you and your company.[3]

 Top Audit Recruiting Challenges in the US